ktaranov/sqlserver-kit/Utilities/README.md

 Pssdiag/Sqldiag Manager is a graphic interface that provides customization capabilities to collect data for SQL Server using sqldiag collector engine.
 The data collected can be used by SQL Nexus tool which help you troubleshoot SQL Server performance problems.
 This is the same tool Microsoft SQL Server support engineers use to for data collection to troubleshoot customer's performance problems.

-## sp_Blitz
-<a id="sp-blitz"></a>
-Download page: [sp_Blitz]
-Release date: ?
-Support Version: 2005-2016
-Author: Brent Ozar
-Free version: Yes
-Prise: No

-Fast, easy, free health check that flags common issues in seconds, and for each warning, gives you a link to a web page with more in-depth advice.

-## sp_whoisactive
-<a id="sp-whoisactive"></a>
-Download page: [sp_whoisactive]
-Release date: 2017-10-10
-Support Version: 2005-2017
-Author: Adam Machanic
-Free version: Yes
-Prise: No

-Comprehensive activity monitoring stored procedure that works for all versions of SQL Server from 2005 through 2017

 ## SQuirreL SQL Client
 <a id="squirrelsql-client"></a>
 Download page: [SQuirreL SQL Client]